wtask/chat/cmd/chatsrv/README.md

 To build server locally by your own you need to install [Golang](https://golang.org/) distribution for your platform.

 Or you may use ready [Docker](https://www.docker.com/) image of the chat server.
-In that case you need to install _docker_, see image link below.
+In that case you need to install _docker_.
+See server image link below.

 ## Compile